-- If the borrower is in financial difficulty. whether the modification merely reduces the contractual cash flows to amounts the borrower is expected to be able to pay. - Whether any substantial new terms are introduced, such as a profit share/equitybased return that substantially affects the risk profile of the loan. - Significant extension of the loan term when the borrower is not in financial difficulty.
+- If the borrower is in financial difficulty, whether the modification merely reduces the contractual cash flows to amounts the borrower is expected to be able to pay. - Whether any substantial new terms are introduced, such as a profit share/equity-based return that substantially affects the risk profile of the loan. - Significant extension of the loan term when the borrower is not in financial difficulty. - · Significant change in the interest rate. - Change in the currency the loan is denominated in. - Insertion of collateral, other security or credit enhancements that significantly affect the credit risk associated with the loan.